eugenekofi/microservice-infra-3tier/README.md

 ⚙️ Setup

-1. Provision Infrastructure with Terraform
+1. Provision Infrastructure with Terraform using the Terminal

 Before deploying workloads, use Terraform to provision your base AWS infrastructure: